Amil Niazi

 Amil Niazi is a Canadian writer, broadcaster and columnist, residing in Toronto, Ontario.

 Niazi was a long-time section editor at Vancouver's now defunct alternative weekly Terminal City.
 She went on to co-found the alternative bi-weekly Only.

 Niazi is also the former co-host of Citytv's Ethnosonic and a regular contributor to CBC Radio 3.

 Her freelance work has appeared in Vancouver Magazine, The Westender, Harmony Magazine, Mini Magazine and The Loop.

+Her memoir Life After Ambition: A Good Enough Memoir was published in 2026.
+It builds on her viral essays Losing My Ambition and The Mindfuck of Mid-Life.

 She is an associate producer at Canadian Broadcasting Corporation.